-We are still accepting Boston Scientific sling and pelvic mesh removal or revision cases.
+We are accepting Boston Scientific sling and pelvic mesh removal/revision cases.

-Boston Scientific sling and pelvic mesh lawsuits continue being filed after the MDL closed.
+Boston Scientific sling and pelvic mesh lawsuits continue being filed after the FDA ordered some products off the market finding some mesh products are defective.
 Since 2011, when the pelvic mesh litigation began, we have successfully prosecuted cases for women implanted with transvaginal mesh products.
-Women plaintiffs implanted with sling and pelvic mesh products claim that the vaginal mesh devices are defective and cause serious health issues, including:
+Women plaintiffs implanted with bladder sling and pelvic mesh products claim that the vaginal mesh devices cause serious health issues, including:

 - Vaginal mesh erosion: polypropylene mesh can break down, leaving the mesh exposed to protrude through the vagina.

 - Erosion of mesh into other organs: polypropylene mesh may erode into the urethra, bladder or rectum.

 - Vaginal mesh contraction: polypropylene mesh shortens and tightens to cause vaginal tissue pain.

 - Chronic pain